Denis1988-hub/rsschool-cv/cv.md

 At the moment, there are no hobbies, except for everyday life and study, but I am not the only one, every student experiences this.
 I am optimistic about the future, I believe that I can get a position as a developer, thereby improving my quality of life and meeting your daily needs.

+###### About IT ######
+Why did I choose THIS?
+First, I loved computers for a very long time.
+Until the age of 30, the goal was not to change your profession, my environment changed and sooner or later you will begin to acquire other people's habits.